AFHE Service Team – Making a Big Impact at the AFHE Convention!

 EXHIBITOR LOAD-IN ASSISTANCE

 11:30 AM-6:00 PM – Service Team members will assist exhibitors unload their products onto carts and help unload the products at the exhibitor’s booth.
-Need at least four teens that are age 17+ to assist at the back of the hall.
-Younger teens are not permitted where vehicles are moving at the back of the exhibit hall, but can help in other parts of the hall.
+Need at least four teens that are age 17+ to assist at the loading area.
+Younger teens are not permitted where vehicles are moving, but can help in other parts of the hall.
 Please see dress code.
 Closed-toed shoes are required Thursday.

 Assorted tasks during the AFHE Convention